kevinkassimo/SEASHelper/README.md

 ![DEMO GIF](/demo/DEMO.gif)

 ## Fix March 14
-Fixing a mistype of brackets and tilde (~) $HOME replacement design mistake
+Fixed a mistype of quotation marks, `~` to `$HOME` replacement design problem, and *expect* `scp` wildcard support problem, and recompiled the Mac version (Ubuntu version would be recompiled soon)

 ## RELEASE v1.0
 __A Linux version of the program is included (built under Ubuntu)__

 I myself has been testing this program for a long time and using it daily for my own projects.
 Indubitably there are still tons of bugs, security worries, terrible performance issues due to poor designs, etc...

-__PLEASE help optimizing this program & reporting/fixing bugs if possible!
-I really hope that someone can also join to further polish this program__
+__PLEASE help optimize this program & report/fix bugs if possible!
+I really hope that someone can join to further polish this tool...__

 ## Dependencies
 #### Compiling
-flex, bison/yacc, libmcrypt, libedit, gcc
+flex, bison/yacc (MacOS's preinstalled version is ancient), libmcrypt, libedit, gcc
 #### Running
 expect (usually preinstalled on Mac and Linux)
+#### Warning
+The Makefile's `make build` should not work on your machine (which is depending on my own laptop settings.
+Nevertheless you could use it as a reference for your own recompilation)

 ## Build
 type `make` in terminal to build.